What Should You Look for in an Online Institution?

 Just because online education is flexible to meet the growing demands of adult students does not mean it is for students who do not wish to put forth any effort.

-If you fit the slacker-type student, you will quickly find online education frustrating and place blame where blame should not be placed.
-I have seen it many times in several online universities, and also, during my days of being an online student, had other classmates who fit this profile.
+If you fit the slacker-type student, you are likely to quickly find online education frustrating and place blame where blame should not be placed.
+I have seen it many times in several online universities, and also, during my days of being an online student.
 Some students realize this way too late into an online course and then drop out.
 In addition, isolation (not having the ability to see one's classmates or the professor) can lead to attrition.
-If you are not prepared to work hard and swift in your online classes, you will become frustrated quickly as the accelerated pace can sometimes overwhelm students.
+If you are not prepared to work hard in your online classes, you are probably going to become frustrated as the accelerated pace can sometimes overwhelm students.

 Your Support System

 Lastly, be sure you have a good working computer that is not on its last legs.
-Be sure your Internet connection is fast and that you have the ability to search online for needed items for your class without getting dropped all the time.
+Be sure your internet connection is fast and that you have the ability to search online for needed items for your class without getting dropped all the time.
 If you must be in chat sessions in your online class, be sure your online platform is not dropping you off chats either.
 Having technical issues is expected (within reason) but when something is due is not the time to have technical issues.
-You will quickly find yourself overwhelmed, frustrated, ready to give up on online classes, and place blame on anyone you can find.
 Anticipate technical issues, work ahead and never wait until the day, or last minute anything is due to begin work on it.
-It is your sole responsibility, not the professors if you wait.
+It is your sole responsibility, not the professor's if you wait.
 Be prepared for the consequences.